JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

 - From Specifiy Archetype parameters fill group id, artifact Id, Version, package, and properties available from archetype values and then press finish

+### Importing a Java Maven Project into Eclipse IDE from GitHub
+-